bparanj/crystal/electronics/experiments/queue/negative-clipper.md

 A negative clipper circuit removes the negative portion of an AC signal, allowing only the positive portion to pass through.
-This simple experiment in Tinkercad demonstrates how a negative clipper works.
+This experiment demonstrates how a negative clipper works.

 ### Components: